mandeeps2509/lsd_slam/README.md

 example-input datasets, and the generated output as rosbag or .ply point cloud.

-## Use catkin branch to build on Ubuntu 16.04 with ROS Kinetic
+## *Catkin branch: FIXED to build on Ubuntu 16.04 with ROS Kinetic*

 ### Related Papers